1. Executive Summary

 As the platform matures, additional revenue channels will be activated:

-- Marketplace Fees: A small percentage on merchandise and NFT sales.
+- Marketplace Fees: A small percentage taken on physical merchandise and digital NFT sales within the ecosystem.

-- Verified Staffing: A service fee for connecting venues with verified, rated security staff on demand.
+- The Gig Economy & Staffing: A service fee for connecting venues with verified, rated security staff and gig workers on demand.

 8. Conclusion: Returning to the Roots